LeonardoUnicamp/Projects_in_Mathematical_and_Computational_Methods_in_Chemical_Engineering/README.md

 # Projects in Mathematical and Computational Methods in Chemical Engineering (IQ260-Unicamp)

 Repository link: https://github.com/LeonardoUnicamp/Projects_in_Mathematical_and_Computational_Methods_in_Chemical_Engineering
+Projects executed in the GNU Octave environment (version 10.2.0)

 ## First Project
 Project focused on solving a problem in the theme of “Numerical Differentiation and Integration,” with the development of a 4th-degree polynomial for numerical resolution in comparison with the Trapezoidal Rule, Simpson’s 1/3 and 3/8 methods, and their multiple applications.